FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/Selecting_and_using_ontology_lookup_services_matched.md

   <tr>
    <td><strong>Onto. update capabilities</strong>
    </td>
-   <td>Each time a new version of the Standard (URL_TO_INSERT_TERM_2399 https://fairsharing.org/search?fairsharingRegistry=Standard) ized Vocabularies which are part of the OMOP Common Data Model (URL_TO_INSERT_TERM_2400 https://fairsharing.org/search?recordType=model_and_format)  (CDM) is available an updated the core (URL_TO_INSERT_RECORD-NAME_2401 https://fairsharing.org/FAIRsharing.xMmOCL)  (URL_TO_INSERT_RECORD-ABBREV_2402 https://fairsharing.org/FAIRsharing.m283c)  set of concept is available
+   <td>Each time a new version of the Standardized Vocabularies which are part of the OMOP Common Data Model (CDM) is available an updated the core (URL_TO_INSERT_RECORD-NAME_1297 https://fairsharing.org/FAIRsharing.xMmOCL)  (URL_TO_INSERT_RECORD-ABBREV_1298 https://fairsharing.org/FAIRsharing.m283c)  set of concept is available
    </td>
   </tr>
   <tr>
    <td><strong>Onto. versioning capabilities</strong>
    </td>
-   <td>The latest version of the Standard (URL_TO_INSERT_TERM_2403 https://fairsharing.org/search?fairsharingRegistry=Standard) ized Vocabulary is V5.0
+   <td>The latest version of the Standardized Vocabulary is V5.0
    </td>
   </tr>
   <tr>
    <td><strong>Description of Web-based access to service</strong>
    </td>
-   <td>Athena is a Web interface available to browse concepts of the Standard (URL_TO_INSERT_TERM_2404 https://fairsharing.org/search?fairsharingRegistry=Standard) ized Vocabulary (V5.0).
+   <td>Athena is a Web interface available to browse concepts of the Standardized Vocabulary (V5.0).
 Both search results and the whole dataset can be downloaded after registration
    </td>
   </tr>
   <tr>